 Takeaway: Picks up where the X-Ice Xi3 left off, adding new technologies for long-lasting performance.

-First introduced for the winter of 2020-21, the X-Ice SNOW is the successor to the much-lauded X-Ice Xi3 we reviewed here and Latitude X-Ice Xi2.
+Introduced in the winter of 2020-21, the X-Ice SNOW is the successor to the much-lauded X-Ice Xi3 we reviewed here and Latitude X-Ice Xi2.
 Developed at Michelin’s Nordic test centres and produced mostly at the company’s plant in Nova Scotia, Canada, the X-Ice SNOW improves on its predecessor’s snow traction and braking.
 Michelin claims the newcomer also comes out well in treadwear testing against leading competitors.

 A new, V-shaped tread is designed to maintain its shape – and therefore its performance – even when worn, as does the deployment of the EverGrip technologies that we’ve seen on other Michelin products.
 The company’s ‘Flex-Ice 2.0’ tread compound is said to consist of, “a unique rubber mix with a full silica-based compound,” to maintain flexibility in severe cold-climate conditions.